saracalihan/pingu/README.md

 # pingu
-Best way to watch YouTube with friends
+Best way to chat and talk with friends while watch YouTube.